-Global Studies with Mrs. Buckland, Mrs. Withers and Mr. Kimpton
+Global Studies with Mrs. Buckland and Mrs. Withers

 1. focus on the analysis of events, activities, ideas, trends, processes and phenomena that are apparent across national boundaries and cultural regions.